YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILTERNOTALIVE, Replication server detected that the filter is not alive while attempting to send transaction xxxx

 Run Time Error: This error is logged to the replication server log file.
-This indicates that the replication server detected abnormal termination of the user supplied external filter while attempting to write transaction with journal sequence number xxxx to the filter's input.
+This indicates that the replication server detected an abnormal termination of the user-supplied external filter while attempting to write a transaction with journal sequence number xxxx to the filter's input.

 Action: Determine the cause of the filter's abnormal termination.
 Fix the filter and restart the replication server with the fixed filter.